-ALL INVITED!
-HEARING OR NOT, HEARING LOSS OR NOT, DEAF OR NOT.
-LET’S CAPTION THE WORLD.
+ALL INVITED TO JOIN CCAC AND SUPPORT HUNDREDS OF CAPTIONING ADVOCACY PROJECTS.
+IF YOU ARE HEARING OR NOT, HEARING LOSS OR NOT, DEAF OR NOT. #CAPTION THE WORLD.
+ACCESS AND INCLUSION FOR ALL.

-A provider participant says, “We found a passionate group of professionals in the CCAC, useful insights into accessibility worldwide and a lot of inspiration for our campaigns… thanks!”
+A provider participant says, “We found a passionate group of people in the CCAC, useful insights into accessibility worldwide and a lot of inspiration for our campaigns… thanks!”

 A consumer participant says, “I still can’t believe how wonderful this community is.
 I’ve learned so much, and also can advocate for myself now; thanks CCAC for all you are doing!”